• Skip to primary navigation

 Serve the risotto straight away, and garnish with chopped parsley or chives.

-But once you follow the basic tips and technics I've learned over the years as a chef, you will be able to create your own signature risotto dishes with your favorite ingredients.
+But once you follow the basic tips and techniques I've learned over the years as a chef, you will be able to create your own signature risotto dishes with your favorite ingredients.

 Use the right type of rice